edkrueger/eco395m-2022-fall/homeworks/7-homework.md

 You'll write the data to a CSV and a JSONL.
 See [this](https://jsonlines.org/) for the JSONL specification.

 When grading this problem, we'll execute the code by cloning your repo, running `cd eco395m-homework-7` repository and running `python code/scrape.py`.
 Your code will be executed in a Python environment containing only the Standard Library and the packages specified in `requirements.txt`.
+Install them with `pip install -r requirements.txt`.

 Because Python paths are relative to the location the _script is executed from_, it is essential to follow this instruction for execution.
 If your code does not execute properly with this command, it will be considered incomplete.